chamznator/ML-projects/README.md

 # ML-projects
-Branch Dedicated to Machine Learning projects and ideas.
+Rep dedicated to Machine Learning projects and ideas.